 Most mobile device updates don’t present a noticeable difference in user experience, but that doesn’t mean they aren’t important.
 In many cases, updates come with crucial security patches to vulnerabilities that hackers already know about.

 Security updates help you stay protected from threats you never knew existed.
 Next time a notification pops up to update your phone, think about doing it on the spot instead of putting it off.

 At the end of the day, all of these security measures are meant to protect against identity theft.
 According to an Equifax report, someone’s identity is stolen every two seconds, and identity theft is the number one complaint filed with the Federal Trade Commission every year.
 What does all of this amount to?

 The financial effects of identity theft can be long-lasting, and cause millions of Americans unnecessary stress and hardship every year.
-A chief result of identity theft is usually credit hardship, and when unchecked, a stolen identity can lead to an abysmal credit score that will follow you the rest of your life.
+A chief result of identity theft is usually credit hardship, and when unchecked, a stolen identity can lead to an abysmal credit score that will follow you for the rest of your life.

-Luckily, if worse comes to worst and you need help digging yourself out of a credit nightmare, credit repair services can help you regain control of your credit by identifying and removing suspicious items from your report.
+Luckily, if worse comes to worst, and you need help digging yourself out of a credit nightmare, credit repair services can help you regain control of your credit by identifying and removing suspicious items from your report.